MAKING A CASE FOR IN-STORE TECH

 People now have liquid expectations when it comes to experience expectations.
 We all wonder why every service or transaction we encounter cannot be as convenient and accommodating as Uber.
 Amazon is setting this trend and heavily influencing customer experience expectations.

 Other customer expectations we’ve come to expect from all services are curation, customization and transparency.
 Curation means customers want to trust a system that knows our preferences and can recommend products and services that interest us.
 Platform algorithms for Airbnb and Amazon are leading curation.
 The services and products are expected to be customized for the consumer, who also wants to know where and how they their products were sourced.
-In order to stay at the forefront of the consumer’s mind you need to fulfill one or all of these expectations.
+In order to stay at the forefront of the consumer’s mind you need to fulfil one or all of these expectations.

 In order to build trust with your target consumer groups, companies need to consider their purpose and reason for being.
 A company can measure their purpose via the love index and consumer validation.
 A company’s purpose should be fresh, relevant, engaging and helpful.
 Most importantly, the purpose needs to be authentic.